slightlytyler/slack-test/README.md

 - `createElement` used as the JSX transpiler pragma, creates the vdom representation.
 - `instantiateComponent` a very naive reconciliation engine.
 But it works!
-- `render` method that takes in an element, instantiates it as a component, and appends it to the container node.
+- `render` method that takes in an element, instantiates it as a component, and appends the rendered output to the container node.
 - `Component` base class that handle `props`, `state`, and `setState`

 You can use it pretty much like React.